LiskArchive/lisk-migrator/docs/migration.md

   -v, --version                                        Shows the CLI version.
   --auto-migrate-config                                Migrate user configuration automatically.
 Default to false.
   --auto-start-lisk-core-v4                            Start lisk-core v4 automatically.
 Default to false.
+  --use-snapshot                                       Use the existing database snapshot.
+  --snapshot-path                                      Path where the state snapshot is available.
+Only required when `--use-snapshot`` is set to true.
+  --network                                            Network for the migration.
+Only required when `--use-snapshot`` is set to true.

 EXAMPLES
   lisk-migrator --snapshot-height 20931763 --lisk-core-path /path/to/data-dir